michaelmarty/UniDec/readme.md

 Fixed bug for Oligomer and Mass Tools matching and simulation.

+Fixed two major bugs for UniDecCD when using not normalized data.

 Added export to Meta and UniChrom for peak apex values, including mass, intensity, dscore, and var1 apex location.

 v.8.1.0